 Dr. Itzhaq Shai is an assistant professor at Ariel University and a lecturer at Bar Ilan University.
 In 2009, together with Dr. Joe Uziel, he initiated the Tel Burna Excavation Project.
 Since then he has served as the project’s director.
 He has extensive experience in field archaeology from different periods.
 His published articles are concerned with Philistine material culture, place names and their importance in ethnic identification, the status of Jerusalem in the Iron Age and the political structure of Philistia.

 Dates of the Dig

 Academic Credit/Cost per Credit/Institution

-Volunteers will be provided with full room and board at Kibbutz Galon (located 5 min. form the site), which features a/c, private bathrooms and free wi-fi.
-Standard rooms are 4 people per room, however double and single rooms are available at an additional cost.
+Volunteers will be provided with full room and board at Kibbutz Galon (located 5 min. from the site), which features a/c, private bathrooms and free wi-fi.
+Standard rooms are 4 people per room; however, double and single rooms are available at an additional cost.

 Open for tours